Skip to Content

 5. Power Generation System

-A few 250 Watt solar panels and a good 250-500 Watt wind turbine will probably suffice for most homes depending on how much power you use at once.
+A few 250 Watt solar panels and a good 250-500 Watt wind turbine will probably suffice for most homes, depending on how much power you use at once.

 Another consideration you must make is how much power you use.
-Most likely during nighttime hours, you will not have any power generation unless the wind is blowing if all you have are solar panels and a wind turbine with no power storage device.
+Most likely, during nighttime hours, you will not have any power generation unless the wind is blowing if all you have are solar panels and a wind turbine with no power storage device.
 We’ll get into that in a minute.

 Figure out how much power all your devices and appliances use.
 To do this, look on the back or underside of your electronic devices and there should be a label or placard detailing the wattage and amperage each device uses.
 Now take all those numbers, add them up, and that will give you a good idea how much power you might use during any given 24-hour period.

 Granted, you most likely will not be using all your devices and appliances at once all day long, but this will help you figure out how much power in wattage you will need to generate, which will help you design your solar power system.
 You’ll know how many solar panels to buy.
-Typically four 250 Watt solar panels should be enough when coupled with a wind power system.
-A 1500 Watt solar system is about average.

 It’s also a good idea to have a backup gas or preferably bio-diesel-powered generator.
-You can get a 1500 to 3000 Watt generator fairly inexpensively for under $1000.

 6. Power Storage System